Abbreviations : Report Help

-Pegi: from “Pe” for persistent, and “G” for original names of GB viruses and hepatitis G, deriving from the initials of the original source, the surgeon “GB”
+Pegi: from persistent, and the original names of the GB viruses and hepatitis G, deriving from the initials of the original source, the surgeon “GB”

 Figure 1.Flaviviridae.
 Phylogeny of conserved amino acid sequences in the RdRP (NS5 or NS5B) of members of the family Flaviviridae.
 Partial gene sequences between positions 8,040–8,897 (numbered using positions in the HCV sequence, AF011751) from representative isolates of each species and from several related unclassified viruses were aligned as inferred amino acid sequences using MUSCLE (Edgar 2004) and verified by the presence of aligned motifs.
 An unrooted phylogenetic tree was constructed from the sequence alignment by maximum likelihood using an empirically determined optimal substitution model – Le Gascuel 2008 with a gamma distribution (5 categories) and invariant sites (LG + G+I) computed with the MEGA version 6.1 package (Tamura et al., 2013).
 Data was bootstrap re-sampled 100 times; values of >=70% are shown next to the branches.
 This phylogenetic tree and corresponding sequence alignment are available to download from the Resources page.

-Members of the Flaviviridae have been placed into RNA virus supergroup II, a group that also includes the Tombusviridae (plant), members of the Luteovirus genus in the Luteoviridae (plant), Leviviridae (bacterial virus) and a series of recently described insect-derived flavi-like viruses, many with segmented genomes (Shi et al., 2015).
+Members of the Flaviviridae have been placed into RNA virus supergroup II, a group that also includes members of the Tombusviridae (plant), members of the Luteovirus genus in the Luteoviridae (plant), Leviviridae (bacterial virus) and a series of recently described insect-derived flavi-like viruses, many with segmented genomes (Shi et al., 2015).
 However, the virion structure and other viral structural and nonstructural genes in these other virus groups are distinct and likely non-homologous.